 Note that this field is only Lipschitz continuous; a main point in the analysis is that n_h can be approximated by a smooth vector field (cf. Lemma 7.1).
 The result (3.5) in the following lemma explains why we call n_h a "quasi-normal field".
-A proof of this lemma is given in [14] (where the power k + 1 instead of k is assumed in (3.1)).
-Since the lemma is of fundamental importance for the analysis in this paper, we include a proof.
 By B(x;r) we denote the ball with center x and radius r.